Hard Target: Plot

 Natasha discovers that her father distributed fliers for a seedy recruiter named Randal Poe who has been secretly supplying Fouchon with homeless men with war experience and no family ties.
-Natasha questions Randal about her father's death, but they are discovered by an eavesdropping Van Cleef.
-Fouchon and Van Cleef beat Poe and cut his ear as a punishment for sending them a man with a daughter.
+Natasha questions Randal about her father's death, but they are discovered by an eavesdropping Van Cleaf.
+Fouchon and Van Cleaf beat Poe and cut his ear as a punishment for sending them a man with a daughter.
 New Orleans police detective Marie "May" Mitchell is reluctant to investigate Binder's disappearance until his charred body is discovered in the ashes of a derelict building.
-The death is deemed an accident, but Boudreaux searches the ruins and finds Binder's dog tag, which was pierced by one of the crossbow bolts.
-Van Cleef's henchmen suddenly ambush Boudreaux and beat him unconscious to scare him and Natasha out of town.
+The death is deemed an accident, but Boudreaux searches the ruins and finds Binder's other matching dog tag,(as they always are given in pairs) which was pierced by one of the crossbow bolts.
+Van Cleaf's henchmen suddenly ambush Boudreaux and beat him unconscious to scare him and Natasha out of town.
 When he recovers, he offers Mitchell the dog tag as evidence that Binder was murdered.
-With the investigation getting closer, Van Cleef and Fouchon decide to relocate their hunting business and begin eliminating "loose ends".
+With the investigation getting closer, Van Cleaf and Fouchon decide to relocate their hunting business and begin eliminating "loose ends".
 The medical examiner who had been hiding the evidence of the hunt is killed along with Poe.
-Meanwhile, Boudreaux's friend, Elijah Roper, who is also homeless and a former United States Force Recon Marine is the next to participate in Fouchon's hunt and also ends up dead.
-Mitchell, Natasha and Boudreaux arrive moments later at Randal's car and are ambushed by Van Cleef and several of his men.
+Meanwhile, Boudreaux's friend, Elijah Roper, who is also homeless and former United States Army Special Forces is the next to participate in Fouchon's hunt and also ends up dead.
+Mitchell, Natasha and Boudreaux arrive moments later at Randal's car and are ambushed by Van Cleaf and several of his men.
 During the shootout, Mitchell is shot in the chest and dies.
 Boudreaux kills a handful of the mercenaries and escapes with Natasha.
-Fouchon and Van Cleef assemble their mercenary team and five hired hunters to continue the chase.
+Fouchon and Van Cleaf assemble their mercenary team and five hired hunters to continue the chase.

 Boudreaux leads Natasha to his uncle Clarence Douvee's house deep in the bayou and enlists his help to defeat the men.
 Boudreaux, Natasha, and Douvee lead the hunting party to the "Mardi Gras graveyard" (a warehouse of old damaged Mardi Gras floats and statues) and kill off Fouchon's men one by one.
-Van Cleef is finally gunned down by Boudreaux in a shootout.
+Van Cleaf is finally gunned down by Boudreaux in a shootout.
 In the end, only Fouchon is left, but he holds Boudreaux at bay by taking Natasha hostage and stabbing Douvee in the chest with his arrow.
 Boudreaux charges him, attacking with a flurry of blows, and then drops a grenade in his pants.
 Fouchon attempts in vain to dismantle the grenade but gets incinerated in the explosion.

-It turns out that Douvee is still alive as the arrow Fouchon used only hit Douvee's wine flask.
+It turns out that Douvee is still alive as the arrow Fouchon used only hit Douvee's whiskey flask.
 Boudreaux, Natasha, and Douvee make their way out of the warehouse.